JPaulDuncan/retsdotnet/README.md

 * You must be familiar with the RETS standard.
 Visit http://www.reso.org/specifications for more information.

 # Additional Notes
 * This library was originally created to facilitate testing of the PostObject transaction.
-It is not yet complete.
+Although that transaction is fully implemented, the library is not yet complete.

 # Supported Transactions
 * Login